nk2IsHere/apathy/README.md

-# Apathy for 1.20.1, requires Fabric API
+# Apathy for 1.21.4, requires Fabric API

-Make mobs apathetic up until you attack
+Make mobs apathetic up until you attack.
+As simple as one mod can get.
-Literally, thats it.

-Or is it?\
 Configuration example of `apathy.hjson` given:
 ```json5
 {